 Ida lives with a crew of five on a sailing yacht.
 During a shore leave in Marseille, the French Foreign Legion attracts Ida's attention and she sets herself a new goal.
 Following the traces of the Legion, the route leads via Corsica to the Algerian town of Sidi-Bel-Abbes.
 Until Algeria's independence in 1962, the city served the Legion as its main base for 130 years.
 Ida and her crew do not only break through geographical boundaries on their journey.
 The past is reflected in the present, different languages find their common ground and social hierarchies are redefined.

-Helena Wittmann is in residence at Camargo from January 7 to January 31, 2020, in partnership with the FIDLab.
+Helena Wittmann was in residence at Camargo from January 7 to January 31, 2020, in partnership with the FIDLab.